MosquitoAGI/mosquito-vision/docs/LOG.md

 - 2025-08-10 — two laptops, same clip, same numbers to three decimals. good.
 - 2025-08-24 — rewrote the summary line four times. it is one line and it matters.
 - 2025-09-23 — the sweep presets got real names tonight: quiet, left, right, both, loom. the old ones were my initials and a number.
+- 2025-10-12 — desk cleaned, camera re-aimed, baseline re-recorded. the sweep numbers shifted and that is honest.